fbpx

 Cycle route signposting around London is not good enough to navigate using signs alone.

 The cycle network in London is still being developed and quality of the signage is variable, with lots of routes having different names or signposted in different ways.
-In particular beware signs pointing in the ‘wrong’ direction – this could be the route is detouring away form a hazard, or it could just be the sign has accidentally been spun around.
+In particular beware signs pointing in the ‘wrong’ direction – this could be the route is detouring away from a hazard, or it could just be the sign has accidentally been spun around.

 In general, remember your basics: anywhere you see these signs, you’re good to go: